-Daylight Saving Time starts on Sunday March 14th this year.
+Daylight Saving Time starts on Sunday March 13th this year.
 We “Spring Forward”, which means that we adjust the clocks 1 hour later.
-The challenges during the transition is 1) having to wake your kiddos up in the morning and 2) managing bedtime, as kids feel less tired and there’s more light outside.
+The challenges that can come from this time change are 1) having to wake your kiddos up in the morning and 2) managing bedtime, as kids feel less tired and there’s more light outside.
 Here are some strategies on how to approach this change.

 The “big bang” approach